Networker (train)

-The Networker is a family of passenger trains which operate on the UK railway system.
+The Networker is a family of multiple-unit passenger trains which operate on the British railway system.
 They were built in the late 1980s and early 1990s by British Rail Engineering Limited (which became part of ABB in September 1992) and Metro Cammell.
 The trains were built for the Network SouthEast (NSE) sector of British Rail, which is where their name comes from.
-They are all multiple-unit trains.

 History

-At the launch of Network SouthEast in 1986, the 'Networker' was announced.
-It would be a new family of trains, part of NSE's plan to modernise their network and replace older, often slam-door trains.
+At the launch of Network SouthEast in 1986, the 'Networker' series of trains was announced.
+It would be a new family of trains that would be introduced as a key part of NSE's wider plan to modernise their network.
+Specifically, it would replace various older types of trains, typically locomotive-hauled rakes of 'slam-door' carriages.

-Unlike previous contemporary rolling stock units in Britain, Networker trains would use aluminium bodies to save weight, with some units featuring modern AC traction motors and air conditioning.
-The design was supposed to cover all requirements for future NSE multiple units, including new routes like the Channel Tunnel Rail Link.
-NSE planned a rolling programme of train replacement, ordering around 300 carriages a year.
+Unlike previous contemporary rolling stock units in Britain, Networker trains would use aluminium bodies to save weight.
+Furthermore, electric units would feature modern AC traction motors and air conditioning.
+The design was to cover all requirements for future NSE multiple units, including new routes such as the Channel Tunnel Rail Link.
+NSE intended for fleet procurement to be performed in a rolling fashion, ordering around 300 carriages per year.

-Networker was originally intended to become one of the largest families of trains, bigger even than the largely Mark 3-based Second Generation.
-However, due to the recession in the early 1990s and the privatisation of British Rail from 1994, around 340 trains were built, substantially less than originally planned.
+The Networker was originally intended to become one of the largest families of trains, bigger even than the largely Mark 3-based Second Generation.
+However, due to the recession in the early 1990s and the privatisation of British Rail from 1994, around 340 trains were built, substantially fewer than originally planned.